 Both the DRI and NYF programs employ an innovative "plan-then-act" strategy that couples strategic planning with immediate implementation.
-Communities are paired with a consultant team and a project manager from the DOS who will guide them through a targeted, community-based planning process focused on the development of a Strategic Investment Plan (SIP).
+Communities are paired with a consultant team and a project manager from the DOS who guide them through a targeted, community-based planning process focused on the development of a Strategic Investment Plan (SIP).

 The SIP will build upon the community's DRI/NYF application, including the preliminary community vision for revitalization and the proposed project list.
-The planning process will refine the vision, develop actionable goals and strategies, and identify a suite of complementary and transformative projects to help the community achieve its vision for downtown revitalization.
+The planning process will refine the vision, develop actionable goals and revitalization strategies, identify a suite of complementary and transformative projects to help the community achieve its vision for downtown revitalization, and develop a roadmap to continue the momentum of downtown revitalization.